rafid29mehda/Multi-modal-Medical-Model/1/YOLO-based model.md

 ### **Step 8: Visualize the Results**

-After inference, the results will be saved in the `runs/detect/exp` directory.
-You can visualize the results:
+After inference, the results will be saved in the `runs/detect/exp` directory. we can visualize the results:

 ```python
 import matplotlib.pyplot as plt